pedromgfcresende/textutils-5/README.md

 ---
 ### Feature 1: `remove_punctuation(text)`
 Remove all punctuation marks (`-, ., !, ?, @, etc`) from the input string.
-The function is **case-insensitive** and ignores punctuation.
 - Uses the built-in string.punctuation constant to define all characters to be removed.
 - Applies the translation table using the text.translate(...) method for fast, single-pass character removal.
 - Uses `collections.Counter` for efficient counting
 - Always returns the resulting string with no punctuation marks.

 **Test details:**
 - Branch: `feat/remove_punctuation`